Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 ## Subscription notifications

 SMTP and/or a webhook URL can be set up to send subscription notifications on both subscribe and unsubscribe actions.
-You can find the configuration to set up the SMTP or webhook URL at [Deploy your agents](/docs/connect_manage_environ/connected_agent_common_reference/manage_subscription_workflow/#supported-use-cases-for-receiving-api-credentials).
+You can find the configuration to set up the SMTP or webhook URL at [Subscription supported use cases for receiving API credentials](/docs/connect_manage_environ/connected_agent_common_reference/manage_subscription_workflow/#supported-use-cases-for-receiving-api-credentials).

 The SMTP server address or the webhook url needs to be accessible from the Gateway machine for the agent to use them.